Memory Foam Mattress Density Guide

 What is the best density for a memory foam mattress?

 Every density has its pros and cons.
 Low-density foam can be a good choice for hot sleepers or those shopping on a tight budget.
 Medium-density foam is a good “middle-of-the-road” choice, balancing breathability with sturdiness.
-High-density foam is the best option for anyone looking for a durable mattress.
+High-density foam is the best option for anyone looking for one of the most durable mattresses.

 What is a high-density foam mattress?